Jane Addams and Chicago

 Starting in 1892, the residents also kept a ‘ward book’, in which matters of sociological interest were found, including sanitation problems, sweatshops and child labor issues, wage scales and population density.
 In 1895, the book helped provide for the Hull House Maps and Papers.

-Some difficulties in the early establishment of Hull House included included a lack of dialogue between residents and Jane Addams, with her privileged background making it difficult to understand (the Diet Kitchen incident, for an example, which was meant to provide cooking classes so that neighborhood women would learn to make inexpensive nutritious meals, but failed to account for native tastes; was swiftly converted into a cafe that provided coffee and hot lunches to residents instead).
+Some difficulties in the early establishment of Hull House included included a lack of dialogue between Addams, with her privileged background, and her poor neighbors.
+One example is the Diet Kitchen incident, cooking classes meant to assist women in the preparation of inexpensive nutritious meals.
+The recipes did not account for native tastes, and local women quickly lost interest in the progam.
+Addams learned from this mistake, and with the women's help converted the kitchen into a cafe that provided inexpensive coffee and hot lunches to locals.

-In response to corruption and a lack of activism, Addams went with thirteen fellow committee members to personally petition the Chicago Relief and Aid Society at its board meeting, on January 2nd 1892, in order to change its policies and become more organized and efficient, calling for more action and cooperation and activism in its efforts.
+In 1892, Addams went with thirteen fellow committee members to petition the Chicago Relief and Aid Society to change its policies and become directly engaged in efforts to empower the poor.

-Addams later attended a conference at the School of Applied Ethics in Plymouth, delivering a speech that would form the basis of her essay, “The Subjective Necessity of the Settlement”, which details her vision of the need for settlements and the philosophy behind the establishment of the settlement model.
+Addams later attended a conference at the School of Applied Ethics and delivered a speech that would form the basis of her essay, “The Subjective Necessity of the Settlement," which details the philosophy behind the establishment of the settlement model.

-Increased economic depression and corruption in Chicago from 1893-1894, leading to the establishment of the Chicago Civic Federation, in which Jane Addams was a trustee; meant to promote the business idea in charity: efficiency,the rooting out of fraud, emphasis on work testing, which lead to the formation of the Central Relief Association.
+Increased economic depression and corruption in Chicago from 1893-1894 led to the establishment of the Chicago Civic Federation.
+Jane Addams served as a trustee.
+The Federation applied business ideas to charity, and encouraged efficiency, the rooting out of fraud, and work testing as ways to deliver social services to the poor.